0cjs/sedoc/8bit/cbm/cpm.md

     0038    RST 38h: continues at $FDFD
     003B    ...continue RST 0 boot
     0054    restart in C64 mode
+    00B4    call $036D to load block, then stuff about load addr?
     00EE    text "CPM+    SYS",00
     0059    ...continue RST 0 boot
     0100    table of jump addrs for RST 28h
     018C    ...continue RST 8
+    02FA    some sort of data copy
     036D    load data from $3400 + offset
     044F    read track $FD04 (1-based?) sector $FD03 to mem ($FD18)
     046B    test block loaded at $FE00 for `CBM` magic at start
-            failure: NX; success: Z and last byte of sector in A 0526    print 0-term text following call
+            failure: NX; success: Z and last byte of sector in A 04FF    At line 19 col 5 print "NO"
+    0507    At line ? col ? print "CPM+.SYS FILE", goto $04B8
+    0526    print 0-term text following call
     052C    print 0-term text at (DE)
     0534    print 0-term text at (HL)